CoenKonings/study-program-selection-tool/README.md

 The backend can be deployed following the standard Django deployment procedure ([docs](https://docs.djangoproject.com/en/4.2/howto/deployment/)).

 The frontend can be built by running `npm run build`.
 All that is left to do is serving the application files that appear in the `dist` folder with `index.html` as an entry point.

+# TODO
+- The frontend could use a refactor, especially the components for PAW-PAW and the decision tree.